 Online and App

-- You can also book Amtrak.com or the Amtrak app, which allows you to book anytime.
+- You can also book through Amtrak.com or the Amtrak app, which allows you to book at any time.

 - Some travel agents may be able to help you.